tiffoppotomus/comp398/hw04/README.md

 * output.html
 * README.md

 This program is in working condition but isn’t complete.
-I still need to write something that will change markdown lists, pictures, and hyperlinks to html.
+Converting the block quotes and lists are done and only the headers using the atx—style works.
+Horizontal lines can be made but it gets printed as a list with two asterisks afterwords after the line is converted into html.
+Images and links are still in markdown format.